hjiang895/Six-Degrees-of-Separation/README.md

 ---
 ## Tasks

 Your tasks, which increase in difficulty from the first to the last, are set out below.
-I have written a lot of the code for you, and it is well commented.
+I have written a lot of the code for you, and it is well commented. **Look in the `SixDegree.java` file for where to carry out these four tasks!**

 ### Task 1: Max and min degree